cbib/DIMet/README.md

 ### Data files

 The user has to provide his data files within the data folder.
 Original data files themselves have to be placed in the `raw` subfolder along with a metadata file that contains the experimental setup corresponding to the data.

+Both quantification and metadata files must be provided as in .csv 'tab' delimited format.

+<i>Note:</i>  if you provide at least one type of measure, you can still run some of the analyses, by making sure that the data you provide is suitable for the analysis that you choose.

-#### - Metadata file
+#### a.
+Metadata file
 The structure of the **metadata file** has to contain 6 columns named
 <code>name_to_plot</code>, <code>timepoint</code>,
 <code>timenum</code>, <code>condition</code>,
 <code>compartment</code>, <code>original_name</code>.

+<details><!--Metadata format>
 Here is the semantics of the columns:

 - <code>name_to_plot</code> is the string that will appear on the figures produced by DIMet